lambda-chat/python-template/README.md

 ### Is it only for VS Code?

-No. You can use any other editor/IDE which can attach a container.
+No. You can use any other editor/IDE which can attach to a running container.
 To launch Dev Container, [Dev Container CLI](https://github.com/devcontainers/cli) is very useful.
 Please check it.

 ```sh
 devcontainer up --workspace-folder .  # this is `docker compose up` alternative